gamesofcactio-source/Hyprland-dotfiles/README.md

 # ❄️ My Hyprland Dotfiles

 My personal Hyprland configuration files.
-This setup focuses on a clean aesthetic, smooth animations, and a productive workflow.
+This setup focuses on a pure productive.

+## 🔑 Key feature
+* No animation, however it can be turned on by going to the hypr/hyprland.conf
+* Gruvbox theme
+* Minimalistic look

 ## 🖥️ System Overview
 * **WM:** Hyprland
 * **Bar:** Waybar